bow-swift/nef/README.md

 ➜ nef playground --name LatestBowProject
 ```

 It will create an Xcode project with support for the latest available version of Bow, named `BowPlayground`.
-If you open this Xcode project, you will have a Swift Playground where you can import Bow or any of its modules, and start trying some of its features.
+If you open this Xcode project, you will have a Xcode Playground where you can import Bow or any of its modules, and start trying some of its features.

 &nbsp;